arras-energy/static-website/use-cases/index.md

 climate conditions, in conjunction with regional weather data, HiPAS GridLAB-D simulates the conditions at which a particular pole may fail.

+GRIP uses telemetry data to identify infrastructure most at risk from severe weather.
+One of the key strengths of GRIP is its threat-agnostic grid modeling capabilities.
+Regardless of the type of extreme weather event, if telemetry data is available regarding the failed asset, GRIP's system modeling capabilities can provide actionable insights to the grid operator.
+By taking an overall system perspective, GRIP is unique in its ability to coordinate heterogeneous datasets and derive numerous features to enable a proactive response to extreme weather.

+For example, prior to an event, GRIP can use telemetry data to identify portions of the grid that are most likely to experience asset failure due to extreme wind or vegetation strike or identify wildland areas at risk of wildfire from close grid interface .

 ## Blockquotes